APCSLowell/LED_SOS/README.md

 ### Step 5: Submit the finished program
 Submit your finished program by uploading the `BlinkSOS.ino` file to Google classroom.
 You should be able to find it in *My Documents | Arduino*.
 Don't forget to click the *Mark as done* button.

+### Extensions:
+If you have extra time, feel free to experiment.
+See if you can turn the other pixels to different colors.
+Make different patterns, have fun and be creative!